ysun98/Contributions/CONTRIBUTING.md

 Click on `Settings`, which is currently located towards the top, on the right-hand side of the page.

-In the left hand `Options` section, click on `Webhooks & Services`.
+In the left hand `Options` section, click on `Webhooks & services`.

 Click on `Add webhook`.